 Céline Heuzé: Co-Director

 Céline is one of the founding mothers of the University of East Anglia (UK) writing group that she lead during her PhD.
 She has now moved to the University of Gothenburg (Sweden) for a post-doc, and is there in charge of her research group’s blog: polarfever.com.
 She is a sea-going polar physical oceanographer who also enjoys modelling sea level rise projections and playing with water tanks and food dye.

 Several others have previously worked hard to make SciSnack and ClimateSnack a success since we started in 2012.
 All of the following deserve alot of credit for their time and effort:

 Ashley Braunthal: Intern (Bergen)

-The Bergen arm of SciSnack is lucky to have Ashley as an intern for 2015-2016.
-Ashley is a Fullbright Scholar from USA and works on the international Ice2Ice project: an international research project looking in to the cause and future implications of past abrupt climate changes in Greenland.
-During the exchange year, Ashley will lead the Bergen writing group, and also plan science communication events for the wider scientific community.
+The Bergen arm of SciSnack was lucky to have Ashley as an intern for 2015-2016.
+At the time, Ashley was a Fullbright Scholar from USA and worked on the international Ice2Ice project: an international research project looking in to the cause and future implications of past abrupt climate changes in Greenland.
+During the exchange year, Ashley led the Bergen writing group, and also planned science communication events for the wider scientific community.
 Check out her articles on SciSnack and follow her Fullbright journey on her blog.

 William Ball: Co-Director